mxochicale/decimus/src/README.md

 #NB.
-.kdev4 and build directories have been deleted for the migration
+.kdev4 and build directories have to be deleted for migration purposes

 Miguel Perez-Xochicale